r3comp1le/VT-Hunter/README.md

 ### FYI
   - Still working on Download Feature
-  - If you want to see AV other than McAfee, change the name on line 295 of vt.php:
+  - If you want to see AV other than McAfee, change the name on line 295 of vt.php

   ```sh
   print "<td>".$array['scans']['McAfee']."</td>";
   ```